lopezpdvn/nodejsplay/README.md

-# nodejs play
+# node.js play

-Small repo to play with nodejs.
+Small repo to play with node.js.
+Currently playing with script for sysadmin tasks, instead of using UNIX shell scripts.